gudashashank/SU_RA_Task_07_Decision_Making/README.md

 **Original LLM Prompt** (Preserved exactly as used):
 ```
-"Analyze the Syracuse University Women's Lacrosse performance data from 2023-2025.
+Analyze the Syracuse University Women's Lacrosse performance data from 2023-2025 seasons.
-Identify key performance trends, areas for improvement, and provide specific
+The dataset includes game statistics, player performance metrics, and seasonal trends.

+Key data points include:
+- Shot accuracy percentages by quarter
+- Goals scored per game across home/away venues
+- Player substitution patterns and their impact on team performance
+- Seasonal progression metrics from 2023 to 2024 seasons

+Please provide:
+1. Statistical analysis of performance trends with confidence intervals
+2. Identification of significant performance patterns
-recommendations for the upcoming 2025 season.
-Focus on statistical significance
+3. Specific, actionable recommendations for the 2025 season
-and actionable insights."
+4. Risk assessment for each recommendation

+Focus on evidence-based insights that can inform coaching decisions while considering student-athlete welfare.
 ```

 **LLM Output Processing**:
-- Model Used: [Specify model version]
+- Model Used: Claude-3.5-Sonnet (Anthropic)
+- Generation timestamp: September 27, 2025, 14:32 UTC
 - Raw output archived in appendix A
 - Human edits documented with rationale in appendix B
 - Fact-checking process completed for all statistical claims